 Artwork and new decorative items, such as vases, can also help change the aesthetics of your room.
 Get rid of your existing decorative items, choose a new theme, and go shopping!
 If you want to be budget-friendly and/or don’t want your room to feel cluttered, focus on finding one or two pieces that you really love.

 Refresh your bed

-Buying new sheets or a comforter or adding some throw pillows can help make your bed feel cozier.
+Buying new sheets or a comforter or adding some patterned throw pillows can make your bed feel cozier.
 Focus on buying basic colored linens and then add a touch of personality with fun decorative pillows.
 Then, the next time you’re ready for a switch, simply get rid of the pillows and find new decorative pillows that match your linens.
 Also, make sure to shop for comfortable linens.
 If your sheets are scratchy and stiff, you’re not going to enjoy sleeping in them.

 Get rid of clutter

 If you’re looking to remodel your bedroom without spending any money, it is time to purge.
 If you want to make your bedroom feel peaceful and clean, getting rid of unwanted clutter and reorganizing remaining items can help.
 Get rid of any trash, any clothes that no longer fit or that don’t bring you joy, and figure out ways to utilize storage spaces such as your dresser and closet.
 Don’t simply shove everything into your closet.
 Even if you can shut the door, you’ll still know that it is there.
 Take the time to organize it.